Calendar events around Cambridgeshire

 [Enter Fenland Friends 600 >][19-398]

-Tom Deakins' event starting from Great Dunmow, Essex, at 9pm, and heading in a big triangle through the night to Whittlesey via Cambridge, then Newport Pagnell, and back to base for brunch.
+Tom Deakins' classic overnight raid of Cambridgeshire, Northamptonshire and Bedfordshire, starting from Great Dunmow, Essex, at 9pm, and heading in a big triangle through the night to Whittlesey via Cambridge, then Newport Pagnell, and back to base for brunch.
+Always popular — a really lovely experience through the night.

 [Enter Hereward the Wake >][19-414]